 Although both types of opinions can be cited as legal authority, Tax Court Opinions are considered binding precedent.
 Essentially, this means that they establish new law (or new guidance) on tax-related issues.
 In contrast, a Memorandum Opinion is more likely to reflect an application of the existing law to the facts of a particular case.
 Even so, the U.S. Tax Court has stated that Memorandum Opinions still carry some precedential value; and, as a result, taxpayers and tax professionals must give due consideration to relevant Memorandum Opinions.

 If you find all of this confusing, you are not alone.
 The federal tax laws and court rules are extraordinarily complex, and most taxpayers (and many tax professionals) do not have a firm grasp of IRS and U.S. Tax Court practice.
 If you have questions and would like to speak with an attorney, we encourage you to contact us for a complimentary case evaluation.

 Request a Complimentary Case Evaluation at RJS Law in Southern California

 To speak with a federal tax attorney at RJS Law, please call 619-595-1655 or contact us online.
-With offices in San Diego, Orange County, and Beverly Hills, we represent clients throughout Southern California.
+With offices in San Diego, and Orange County we represent clients throughout Southern California.